-- 50% of your chosen monthly benefit times the remaining length of the policy; or - £25,000
+- 50% of the amount of cover at the time our definition is met; or - £25,000

 When you can make a claim for Children's Critical Illness Cover

 We will pay one claim per relevant child (to a maximum of two relevant children) covered under the policy.
 After the second claim has been paid, the Children's Critical Illness Cover will end.
 If the relevant child is covered by more than one policy with us, we'll pay you a maximum of £50,000 for that child across all policies.